srn73/srn73/README.md

 ## Hello! 👋
 I'm srn, and I like to make stuff
-- 🔭 I’m currently working on a game and many other projects
+- 🔭 I’m currently working on many projects.
-- 🌱 I’m currently learning nothing
-- 📫 How to reach me: @srn1212 on discord
+- 📫 How to reach me: contact@srn73.com
 - 🔥 Fun fact: I code full-stack JavaScript/TypeScript & use other languages such as Python and Lua